peterjc/thapbi-pict/docs/negatives.rst

 database which must include the spike-in sequences under the genera specified at the command lines with ``--synthetic`` (by default "synthetic").

-Note that the default thresholds are considered, which should mean if any of your spike-in samples fail sequencing they should be left with zero reads.
-Otherwise you could have a situation where noise levels of non-spike-in reads gave a spurious high fractional abundance.
-A similar problem would occur if you accidentally use ``-y`` on a sample without spike-in controls (the resulting overly high fractional threshold would trigger a warning message).

 Automatic thresholds
 --------------------